lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    If you open the *silica.data* file, you can see by looking at the Atoms section that all silicon atoms have the same charge :math:`q = 1.1\,\text{e}`, and all oxygen atoms the charge :math:`q = -0.55\,\text{e}`.
+    If you open the *silica.data* file, you will see in the Atoms section that all silicon atoms have the same charge :math:`q = 1.1\,\text{e}`, and all oxygen atoms the charge :math:`q = -0.55\,\text{e}`.
     This is common with classical force fields and will change once ReaxFF is used.
-Let us keep that in mind for now.

 ..  container:: justify

-    The first step we need to perform here is to relax the structure with ReaxFF, which we are gonna do using molecular dynamics.
-To make sure that the system equilibrates nicely, let us track some changes over time.
+    The first action we need to perform here is to relax the structure with ReaxFF, which we are gonna do using molecular dynamics.
+To make sure that the system equilibrates nicely, let us track some parameters over time.

 ..  container:: justify